Learn how to make a flavorful Napa Cabbage stir fry with Chinese sausage and dried shrimp.

 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate, I earn from qualifying purchases.

+It’s so convenient that napa cabbage stores well.
 My mom used to buy a napa cabbage during our weekly trips to Chinatown.
-She cooked the more delicate and perishable vegetables earlier in the week and beacause napa cabbage keeps well, she saved the napa cabbage for a quick weeknight side dish that was easy to prepare and fast to cook.
+She cooked the more delicate and perishable vegetables earlier in the week.
+And then she had napa cabbage on hand for later in the work week for quick easy dinners.

 From Childhood Favorite to Food Allergy Mom Challenges

-Update (2023): I actually found a vermicelli that the whole family likes and enjoys without any allergen or other safety issues, which I shared about in this recipe for cooking fuzzy melon and in Chinese New Year Jai (a vegetable stew).
-Another way to enjoy napa cabbage is in a soup with potstickers!
+Since then I found organic mung bean vermicelli from Costco that the whole family enjoys.
+I shared about cooking with them my recipe for fuzzy melon and in Chinese New Year Jai (a vegetable stew).

 Napa Cabbage is a Super Food!

-Recipe is peanut, tree nut, egg, dairy, and fish free as written.
+This recipe is free of peanut, tree nut, egg, dairy, fish, and sesame as written.

 The following recipe is a simple recipe and it’s our current favorite way to enjoy it.
 The recipe can be modified for your specific allergies and preferences.